The Cincinnati region is a beer town, and its reputation for making good beer is growing.

 More than three dozen craft brewing companies are operating across Greater Cincinnati.

-Beer tourism businesses, such as Craft Beer Connection, American Legacy Tours and the Brunch, Beers and Breweries tours from Christian Moerlein, are booked solid.
+Beer tourism businesses, such as Craft Beer Connection, and American Legacy Tours are booked solid.
 The Brewing Heritage Trail, celebrating the past and present of Cincinnati brewing, is attracting grant dollars and national attention.
 Cincinnati beers are winning national awards, and breweries like Rhinegeist and MadTree are tapping into new markets.

 Local Breweries Making Big Moves